nditsialfred/Docker/README.md

 For example, you can start MariaDB first with the following command.
 Make sure to **change the passwords** in the ``.env`` file first.

-``docker run --name database --env-file .env -d jaskipper/alpine-mariadb``
+``docker run --name churchdb --env-file .env -d jaskipper/alpine-mariadb``

 Then start the ChurchCRM container:

-``docker run --name churchcrm -p 80:80 --link database --env-file .env -d churchcrm/crm``
+``docker run --name churchcrm -p 80:80 --link churchdb --env-file .env -d churchcrm/crm``

 Visit your website and you will be up and running.
 Log in with the default username ``admin`` and password ``changeme`` and then change your admin password on the next screen.